tieutrongphuc/tp/docs/UserGuide.md

 ## Introduction

+**_Value Proposition:_** AcademeConnect lets academic researchers manage and act on their professional networks faster and more privately than generic contact apps.
+It supports rich contact metadata (tags, notes, schedules), tag autocompletion, and local-only storage.
+This enables rapid, scalable contact management and reliable follow-up tracking tailored to research workflows.

 **_Purpose:_** This User Guide explains how to install, run and use AcademeConnect (AC) — a desktop contact manager optimized for academic researchers who prefer a Command Line Interface (CLI) with an accompanying Graphical User Interface (GUI).